-Renting in New York City is unlike anywhere else.
+Renting apartments in NYC is unlike anywhere else.
 With millions of renters in the city, and many more moving each year, it’s important to go into your apartment hunt armed with the right information.

 Here are 5 things every new New Yorker should know before renting an apartment.